OmniLayer/spec/README.md

 * When "Property Type" indicates a property is being replaced or appended, "Previous Property ID" must be a currency ID created by the address
 * "Property Name" must not be blank or null

-Using the “Quantum Miner” details from the fixed token issuance, the transaction fields would be:
+Using the “Quantum Miner” details from the fixed token issuance, the transaction fields would be 72 bytes:

 | **Field** | **Type** | **Example** |
 | ---- | ---- | ---- |